-Continue on through the green countryside passing Hindford Bridge, where there is a lovely Pub, The Jack Mytton Inn- right by the canal.
+Continue on the Llangollen Canal through the green countryside passing Hindford Bridge, where there is a lovely Pub, The Jack Mytton Inn- right by the canal.

 Shortly after Bridge 11, you will come to your only locks on this part of the Canal.
 There are 2 locks quite close to each other.

 If a boat has just come through, past you, you are in luck, as the lock is with you, and you can open the gates and go straight in.

 Get your crew out just before the lock, and make sure they have the windlass to operate the lock gates, as you were shown in the training.